 On December 1, 2009, a public comment hearing was held in Maricopa.
-Local elected
+Local elected officials and numerous members of the public appeared and provided public comment on the application.

 On December 14, 2009, the hearing commenced as scheduled, and concluded on December 28, 2009.
 Initial closing briefs were filed by Applicants, WUAA, NWP, Maricopa, RUCO, and Staff, and reply closing briefs were filed by Applicants, Maricopa, RUCO, and Staff.